jvasco323/eia-yg-training/source/3-frontier-analysis/silva-2017/1-YGD-workflow.rst

 *sfa()* and *efficiencies()* are used again to estimate model parameters and technical efficiency scores, respectively.
 Please note this output is not displayed given the large number of parameters involved.
-To do so, kindly remove the symbol # in the chunk of code below.
+To do so, remove the symbol # in the chunk of code below.

 .. code:: r